benswift/bimodality/README.md

 If you're after some more guidance on how to prepare your `data` tibble, there are a couple of examples in `preprocessing.R`:

-- iterating over a directory full of CSV files (with a specific naming pattern), loading them all into a single tibble
+- **example 1**: iterating over a directory full of CSV files with a specific naming pattern, loading them all into a single tibble (NOTE: this example is based on the old data format used in this project, `git checkout 481b408` for more details)

-- loading (and optionally re-shaping) the data from Excel spreadsheet
+- **example 2**: loading (and optionally re-shaping) the data from Excel spreadsheet

 ### Analysis